-Importantly, non-U.S. persons can conduct transactions that have a U.S. nexus and can thereby violate U.S. sanctions.
-Examples include transactions involving U.S. person employees or U.S. business partners, transactions (whether in U.S. dollars or other currencies, including cryptocurrencies) that are processed through the United States (including non-U.S. branches of U.S. banks), or the export or reexport of U.S.-origin goods.
+Importantly, non-U.S. persons can conduct transactions that have a U.S. nexus.
+Examples include transactions involving U.S. person employees or U.S. business partners, financial transactions that are processed through the U.S. financial system (including non-U.S. branches of U.S. banks), or the export or reexport of U.S.-origin goods.
 Further, OFAC's sanctions programmes generally prohibit transactions that evade or avoid, have the purpose of evading or avoiding, cause a violation of, or attempt to violate prohibitions imposed by OFAC.
 Non-U.S. persons may expose themselves to U.S. sanctions liability by "causing" a violation of primary sanctions by U.S. persons or involving U.S. territory.
 By contrast, when non-U.S. persons conduct business that does not involve a U.S. nexus, primary sanctions do not apply.
-U.S. persons are required to block the funds or other assets of persons listed on the SDN List and persons captured by the 50 per cent rule.
-Any blocked funds must be placed into separate suspense accounts and cannot be released without specific authorisation from OFAC.